dmitrypol/dmitrypol.github.io/_posts/2016-10-14-rails-scope-inside-scope.md

 scope :important_active, ->{ important.active }
 {% endhighlight %}

+We can test scopes like this:

+{% highlight ruby %}
+# spec/models/account_spec.rb
+it 'scopes' do
+  account = create(:account)
+  expect(Account.active.count).to eq 0
+  account.update(status: :active)
+  expect(Account.active.count).to eq 1
+end
+{% endhighlight %}

+Here is a [link](http://www.justinweiss.com/articles/search-and-filter-rails-models-without-bloating-your-controller/) to a post that inspired me to write this.
 So that's it.
 Short post but I thought it was interesting.